shaunharker/DSGRN/software/NumericalPipeline/README.md

 The pipeline does the following:
-1) Extracts network_spec and pattern_spec from the input
+1. Extracts network_spec and pattern_spec from the input
-2) Constructs the DSGRN database for the network (unless a file database.db is already present in the input folder)
+2. Constructs the DSGRN database for the network (unless a file database.db is already present in the input folder)
-3) Queries for Stable FC and obtains the associated parameter nodes
+3. Queries for Stable FC and obtains the associated parameter nodes
-4) Uses Gibbs sampling to get parameters in the parameter nodes.
-Currently 1 sample per parameter node.
+4. Uses Gibbs sampling to get parameters in the parameter nodes.
+Currently 10 samples per parameter node.
-5) Solves ODES for each of the sampled parameters and creates “simulation summaries”
+5. Solves ODES for each of the sampled parameters and creates “simulation summaries”
-6) Tests each simulation summary against the pattern to see if it matches
+6. Tests each simulation summary against the pattern to see if it matches
-7) Outputs a list of matches, each containing information about parameter node index, sampled parameter, and the simulation summary
+7. Outputs a list of matches, each containing information about parameter node index, sampled parameter, and the simulation summary

 ## Usage